Tuesday, May 27, 2025

 Montgomery was shot dead; Arnold was hit in the leg.
 The assault failed, losing heavily in killed, wounded and prisoners.
 The attacking force was driven back to New York in the following Spring, since British reinforcements arrived once the ice melted on the St. Lawrence River.
 That was it for the rest of the 18th century.

 The first action was an invasion from Detroit, led by General William Hull.
 British General Isaac Brock boldly ran circles around Hull with his smaller force of British regulars, Canadian militia and Native warriors led by Tecumseh.
-He bluffed the cautious Hull into surrendering his entire force of 2,000 troops and Detroit, with very few shots fired.
+He bluffed the cautious Hull into surrendering Detroit and his entire force of 2,000 troops, with very few shots fired.

 Next, Major General Stephen Van Renssalaer led 3,500 troops to the Niagara River.
 Brock dashed back east to face this threat, gathering some 1,300 Regulars and Canadian militia.
 The American regulars and some militia crossed the river in a badly planned move; no one had assigned people to row the empty boats back across.
 A few did, some to escape the fighting.
 As the sound of gunfire erupted from the British side of the river, the militia waiting on the south bank suddenly discovered that their terms of enlistment didn’t include crossing into Canada.
 Stranded on the north bank, those who crossed were defeated in a tough fight, losing nearly 1,000 prisoners.
 The intrepid Brock was shot dead during the battle.